On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: RELATED WORK

-The field of learning robotic manipulation policies from demonstration data \cite{ravichandar2020recent} has lately received increasing attention \cite{zhaoaloha, chi2023diffusion, funk2024actionflow, ablett2021seeing, mandlekar2021matters}.
-Several works showed the effectiveness of training generative models based on expert demonstrations for obtaining advanced real-world manipulation \cite{zhaoaloha, chi2023diffusion}.
-The field also benefits from efforts for building effective devices for collecting human demonstrations \cite{Zhao-RSS-ACT, mukashev2024bts}.
-However, the majority of works in imitation learning focus on quasi-static manipulation tasks and only incorporate RGB or RGBD cameras as external sensors without considering tactile information \cite{zhaoaloha, chi2023diffusion, funk2024actionflow, Zhao-RSS-ACT}.
+Learning robotic manipulation policies from demonstration data \cite{ravichandar2020recent} has lately received increasing attention \cite{zhaoaloha, chi2023diffusion, funk2024actionflow, ablett2021seeing, mandlekar2021matters}.
+Several works achieved advanced real-world manipulation by training generative models on expert demonstrations and utilizing improved data-collection devices~\cite{zhaoaloha, chi2023diffusion, Zhao-RSS-ACT, mukashev2024bts}.
+However, most works focus on pick-and-place manipulation and only incorporate RGB or RGB-D cameras as external sensors, without considering tactile information \cite{zhaoaloha, chi2023diffusion, funk2024actionflow, Zhao-RSS-ACT}.
 This work follows the current efforts and proposes an efficient and modular multi-modal framework for learning from demonstrations by leveraging a generative model trained as a policy.
 Yet, it differs in that it considers tactile sensors as input modality and investigates the contact-rich and dynamic manipulation task of igniting matches.
-Only more recently, a few works investigated adding tactile sensing capabilities~\cite{huang20243d, yu2023mimictouch, ablett2023multimodal, li2023see} into imitation learning frameworks.
-Yet, these works also focused on quasi-static manipulation tasks and did not consider dynamic manipulation as we do herein.
-While \cite{huang20243d} leverages diffusion policy for policy learning and \cite{ablett2023multimodal, li2023see} use a standard mean-squared error behavioural cloning loss, none of the works investigated a flow-matching-based policy, which we find to be a key component for high success rates.
-In a concurrent effort, \cite{xue2025reactive}~introduces Reactive Diffusion Policy, which also achieves more reactive control, however, through hierarchical decomposition, requiring explicitly training two separate policies.
-Furthermore, this work introduces a masked training procedure, showcasing that considering tactile observations during training can enhance the inference performance of vision-only policies.
+Only recently, a few works investigated adding tactile sensing capabilities into imitation learning frameworks~\cite{huang20243d, li2023see, ablett2023multimodal}, moving toward tasks with more intricate contact configurations, such as wiping or tight insertion \cite{yu2023mimictouch, liu2025maniwav,xue2025reactive}.
+While \cite{huang20243d,liu2025maniwav} leverages diffusion policy for policy learning and \cite{li2023see, ablett2023multimodal} use a standard mean-squared error behavioural cloning loss, none of the works investigated a flow-matching-based policy, which we find to be a key component for high success rates in the dynamic match ignition task.
+Concurrent efforts to enhance policy reactivity include the Reactive Diffusion Policy (RDP)~\cite{xue2025reactive}, which employs a hierarchical decomposition and separately trains a slow latent diffusion policy and a fast, touch-conditioned tokenizer, and Implicit RDP~\cite{chen2025implicitrdp}, which proposes an approach to fuse multi-frequency visual and tactile observations within a unified model.
+While \cite{xue2025reactive,chen2025implicitrdp} explicitly exploit the temporal interplay between lower- and higher-frequency observational signals, our work explores a complementary direction.
+We focus on developing a modular and effective policy architecture that, together with the flow-matching objective, enables reactive and performant control for dynamic tasks such as match lighting.
+Furthermore, we introduce a masked training procedure, showcasing that considering tactile observations during training can enhance the inference performance of vision-only policies.